awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

-# JDBC driver version 2\.0 configuration options<a name="jdbc20-configuration-options"></a>
+# Options for JDBC driver version 2\.0 configuration<a name="jdbc20-configuration-options"></a>

-This section describes the options that you can specify for the Amazon Redshift JDBC driver version 2\.0 driver\.
+Following, you can find descriptions for the options that you can specify for version 2\.0 of the Amazon Redshift JDBC driver\.

 You can set configuration properties using the connection URL\.
 For more information, see [Building the connection URL](jdbc20-build-connection-url.md)\.